commercialhaskell/stack/GUIDE.md

 users- MSYS), building and registering libraries, building build tool dependencies, and much more.
 While stack can use existing tools on your system, stack has the capability to be your one-stop shop for all Haskell tooling you need.
-This guide will follows that approach.
+This guide will follow that approach.

 What makes stack special?
 It's primary design point is __reproducible builds__.
 The goal is that if you run `stack build` today, you'll get the same result